Simulation-Decomposition/simdec-matlab/README.md

 ![image](https://user-images.githubusercontent.com/37065157/233836694-5312496e-4ada-47cb-bc09-3bf8c00be135.png)

-**Simulation decomposition** or **SimDec** is a sensitivity and uncertainty analysis method, which is based on Monte Carlo simulation.
+**Simulation decomposition** or **SimDec** is an uncertainty and sensitivity analysis method, which is based on Monte Carlo simulation.
 SimDec consists of three major parts:
 1. computing significance indices,
-2. creating multi-variable scenarios and mapping the output valuest to them, and
+2. creating multi-variable scenarios and mapping the output values to them, and
 3. visualizing the scenarios on the output distribution by color-coding its segments.

 SimDec reveals the nature of causalities and interaction effects in the model.